uiur/keema-resource/README.md

 # keema-resource ![test](https://github.com/uiur/keema-resource/actions/workflows/main.yml/badge.svg)

-keema-resource is a JSON object presenter with the power of generating JSON Schema / OpenAPI Schema.
+keema-resource is a JSON object presenter with the power of generating JSON Schema / OpenAPI 3.0 Schema.
 It provides minimalistic-style DSL to describe JSON Schema.

 It's intended to be used as an alternative to active_model_serializers or jbuilder.

-## Usage
+## Overview

 ```ruby
 class ProductResource < Keema::Resource